 Since most trial balances do not list accounts with zero balances, the post-closing trial balance will include only general ledger balance sheet accounts having balances other than $0.00.
 The debit and credit amount columns will be summed and the totals should be identical.

 Accounting software will generate a post-closing trial balance (or any other trial balance) with a click of the mouse.

 Example of Post-closing Trial Balance

-All trial balances should have a heading that includes the company name, the words Trial Balance, and the date of the account balances.
-After the heading you will likely see the following four columns: account number, account title, debit balance amount, and credit balance amount.
+The post-closing trial balance will have a heading that includes the company name, the title Trial Balance, and the date of the account balances.
+After the heading you will likely see the following column headings: account number, account title, debit balance amount, and credit balance amount.

 Next will be a listing of all of the general ledger balance sheet accounts (except those with $0.00 balances) along with each account's balance appearing in the appropriate debit or credit column.

 At the bottom of the debit balance and credit balance columns will be a total for each.
 When accounting software is used, the totals should always be identical.